-- Workplace injury that occurred on or after July 1, 2018 that you were compensated for
+- Received compensation for a workplace injury that occurred on July 1, 2018 or later

-- Send in an application within 90 days of receiving your last benefit check
+- Applied within 90 days of receiving your last benefit check

-- Seek training for a job that is within your abilities
+- Are seeking training for a job that is in demand and within your abilities

 You can use the scholarship for any public post-secondary institution in Tennessee that has been designated by T.C.A. § 50-6-208(j).
 You can also use it for any business that is contracted with the state for vocational training or assessment, job analysis, employment training or general education services.